Sule Tankarkar

-Sule Tankarkar is a Local Government Area in the north of Jigawa State, Nigeria, bordering on the Republic of Niger.
-Its headquarters is in the town of Sule Tankarkar.
+Sule Tankarkar is a town and Local Government Area in the north of Jigawa State, Nigeria, bordering on the Republic of Niger.

 It has an area of 1,283 km^{2} and a population of 130,849 at the 2006 census.

 The postal code of the area is 732.

 Climatic Condition

-A scorching, mostly cloudy dry season with temperatures between 60°F and 104°F alternates with a humid, oppressive wet season that is hot and humid.
+A scorching, mostly cloudy dry season with temperatures between 60 °F and 40 C alternates with a humid, oppressive wet season that is hot and humid.